studersi/test-4/tutorial-4/README.md

 30 4 * * * getssl --all --quiet --nocheck
 ```

 With this, the signing and renewal of the certificate is fully automated and we are done.

 Interestingly, there is something like a checking instance in the internet, where you can have your _HTTPS_-server examined.
-Let's try this out as a bonus.
+Let's try this out as a goodie.

 ###Step 9 (Goodie): Checking the quality of SSL externally